cabbage-ex/cabbage/README.md

 This provides the best of both worlds.
 Feature files for non-technical users, and an actual test file written in Elixir for developers that have to maintain them.

+### Running specific tests

+Typically to run an ExUnit test you would do something like `mix test test/some_test.exs:12` and that would run `test/some_test.exs` but only for the test on line `12`.
+Since the feature files are being translated into ExUnit at compile time, you'll have to specify the `.exs` file and not the `.feature` file to run.
+The line numbers are printed out as each test runs (at the `:info` level, so you may need to increase your logger config if you dont see anything).
+An example is like as follows:

+    # Runs scenario of test/features/coffee.feature on line 13 (because its the second scenario)
+    mix test test/feature_test.exs:2

 # Roadmap

 - [x] Scenarios
 - [x] Scenario Outlines
+- [ ] Executing specific tests
 - [ ] ExUnit Case Templates
 - [ ] Tags implementation
 - [ ] Integration Helpers for Wallaby (separate project?)